Gilbert and Sullivan

-Gilbert and Sullivan was a Victorian-era theatrical partnership of the dramatist W. S. Gilbert (1836–1911) and the composer Arthur Sullivan (1842–1900), who jointly created fourteen comic operas between 1871 and 1896, of which H.M.S.
+Gilbert and Sullivan were a Victorian-era theatrical partnership of the dramatist W. S. Gilbert and composer Arthur Sullivan.
+The two men collaborated on fourteen comic operas between 1871 and 1896, of which H.M.S.
 Pinafore, The Pirates of Penzance and The Mikado are among the best known.
+The producer Richard D'Oyly Carte brought Gilbert and Sullivan together and nurtured their collaboration.
+He built the Savoy Theatre in 1881 to present their joint works (which came to be known as the Savoy Operas) and founded the D'Oyly Carte Opera Company, which performed and promoted Gilbert and Sullivan's works for more than a century.

-Gilbert, who wrote the libretti for these operas, created fanciful "topsy-turvy" worlds where each absurdity is taken to its logical conclusion; fairies rub elbows with British lords, flirting is a capital offence, gondoliers ascend to the monarchy, and pirates emerge as noblemen who have gone astray.
+Gilbert, who wrote the witty, satiric libretti for these operas, created fanciful "topsy-turvy" worlds where each absurdity is taken to its logical conclusion: fairies rub elbows with British lords, flirting is a capital offence, gondoliers ascend to the monarchy, and pirates emerge as noblemen who have gone astray.
 Sullivan, six years Gilbert's junior, composed the music, contributing memorable melodies that could convey both humour and pathos.

 Their operas have enjoyed broad and enduring international success and are still performed frequently throughout the English-speaking world.
 Gilbert and Sullivan introduced innovations in content and form that directly influenced the development of musical theatre through the 20th century.
 The operas have also influenced political discourse, literature, film and television and have been widely parodied and pastiched by humorists.

-The producer Richard D'Oyly Carte brought Gilbert and Sullivan together and nurtured their collaboration.
-He built the Savoy Theatre in 1881 to present their joint works (which came to be known as the Savoy Operas) and founded the D'Oyly Carte Opera Company, which performed and promoted Gilbert and Sullivan's works for over a century.

 Beginnings

 Gilbert before Sullivan

 Gilbert was born in London on 18 November 1836.
 His father, William, was a naval surgeon who later wrote novels and short stories, some of which included illustrations by his son.
-In 1861, to supplement his income, the younger Gilbert began writing illustrated stories, poems and articles of his own, many of which would later be mined as inspiration for his plays and operas, particularly his series of illustrated poems, the Bab Ballads.
+In 1861, to supplement his income, the younger Gilbert began writing illustrated stories, poems and articles of his own, many of which would later be mined as inspiration for his plays and operas, particularly Gilbert's series of illustrated poems, the Bab Ballads.

 In the Bab Ballads and his early plays, Gilbert developed a unique "topsy-turvy" style in which humour was derived by setting up a ridiculous premise and working out its logical consequences, however absurd.
 Director and playwright Mike Leigh described the "Gilbertian" style as follows:

 Gilbert developed his innovative theories on the art of stage direction, following the playwright and theatrical reformer Tom Robertson.
 At the time Gilbert began writing, theatre in Britain was in disrepute.
 Gilbert helped to reform and elevate the respectability of the theatre, especially beginning with his six short family-friendly comic operas, or "entertainments", for Thomas German Reed.

 At a rehearsal for one of these entertainments, Ages Ago, in 1870, the composer Frederic Clay introduced Gilbert to his friend, the young composer Arthur Sullivan.
 Over the next year, before the two first collaborated, Gilbert continued to write humorous verse, stories and plays, including the comic operas Our Island Home (1870) and A Sensation Novel (1871), and the blank verse comedies The Princess (1870), The Palace of Truth (1870) and Pygmalion and Galatea (1871).